tdenkinger/resume/resume.markdown

 ### AOL Music Now (formerly FullAudio/MusicNow) * January 2000 to April 2007
 **Manager Of Music Service Development** * Chicago, IL

 The Music Now division of AOL was a subscription-centric music service providing over three million music tracks to our 500,000 paying subscribers.
 Our service also had a purchase component, much like Apple iTunes, which allowed our two million shopper members to purchase music and videos.

+* I managed a team of 7 engineers using Java-based technologies.

 * I increased the speed with which new software was developed and released to production by introducing agile methodologies to the service development team.
 Prior to introducing agility, development cycles were running as long as 12 weeks or more.
 Once we began using the agile techniques I introduced, the development cycles were reduced to three weeks.
 This allowed quicker release of high priority features and fixes.